 There are 5 different pieces of writing you will find in the exam: An essay, a letter/email, a review, a report and a proposal.
 Each has its own 3 part structure (the start, the body and the end).
 Make sure you know what the structure is for each different piece of writing that you will find in the exam and use it when writing them.

 Does it flow?

-This basically means is it easy to read.
+This basically means that it is easy to read.
 Make sure that each of the things/ideas you have chosen to write about naturally flows to the next (like you would when giving directions to somebody to get to somewhere).
 Use words and phrases that clearly explain to the reader what some sentences are going to express (e.g. surprise, happiness, sadness etc...) or do (e.g. state if something is a fact or an opinion, emphasis something, list reasons etc...) and tell the person reading it that you are going to talk about a new point/topic so as not to confuse them.
 Using adverbs (e.g. unfortunately, firstly, regarding, especially etc...), linkers (e.g. however, in addition to etc...) and putting each point or idea in its own paragraph helps to make a piece of writing flow.

 Will the reader(s) be satisfied after reading it?

 A reader will have a purpose for reading a piece of writing.
 This differs depending on the type of piece of writing.
 For example, for an essay it will be a teacher whose purpose is to assess if a student has sufficient knowledge about what they are writing about and can argue well.
 Whereas for a review, the reader is reading it to make a decision whether to do or buy something or not.

 So, it is important to know what the purpose of each piece of writing in the exam is and to make sure that what you have written meets the purpose of the person/people who will be reading.